scannetpp/scannetpp/README.md

 ## Semantics

 ### Prepare 3D Semantics Training Data
+The meshes may not have a uniform distribution of mesh vertices and voxelizing these could lead to holes in the data.
+Hence, the vertices must not be treated as a *point cloud*.

+Instead, please sample points on the surface of the mesh and use these as inputs for voxelization, etc.

-Scripts to sample points on the mesh and map 1.5k+ raw labels to the benchmark classes.
+An example of how to do this is given.
+This script samples points on the mesh and maps 1.5k+ raw labels to the benchmark classes.

 Configure the paths in `semantic/configs/prepare_training_data.yml`